Nursing Admission Information

 Students requesting admission into the third and fourth semesters must:

-• Students obtaining and practicing LPN past three years must complete NUR 189 Transition from LPN to ADN (Bridging Course).
+- Students obtaining and practicing LPN past three years or did not graduate from Trinidad State must complete NUR 1089 Transition from LPN to ADN (Bridging Course).

-• Students who have failed or withdrawn from two nursing courses from TSJC or any other college are not eligible for admission.
+- Students who have failed or withdrawn from two nursing courses from TSC or any other college are not eligible for admission.

 Transfer credits must be submitted, reviewed and recorded before being accepted in the professional nursing program.
 Transcripts must be official in an official sealed envelope from previous institution.
 Students may need to provide a course description and syllabus for courses.
 Students with transfer credits may submit them to: